kaz-yos/tableone/README.md

 ## Load
 library(tableone)
 ```
-Using devtools require some preparation, please see the following.
+Using devtools requires some preparation, please see the following link for information.

 http://www.rstudio.com/projects/devtools/